kashhhh/Interct/README.md

 ![image](https://user-images.githubusercontent.com/56834559/146203033-1ee79c00-6eae-4970-aae5-b9df116df6d3.png)

-Interct is a social media applicatiton where users can post their pictures with captions, search other peoples profiles, comment on other people's posts and a lot more.
-It is full-stack mobile responsive web application with CRUD operations with a REST API on the backend
+Interct is a full-stack, mobile-responsive web application that serves as a social media platform.
+Users can upload photos with captions, explore and interact with other users' profiles, comment on posts, and more.
+The application incorporates CRUD (Create, Read, Update, Delete) operations and utilizes a REST API on the backend.

 ### Features include:
 * Creating posts with images and captions